Thursday, July 19, 2018

 We are flying into Seattle, then renting a car, with the intention of seeing as many national parks as we can, along with other attractions along the way.
 We’ve had several recommendations from family and friends about where to go and what to do.
-Based on this recommendations, we’ve made some changes to the itinerary, and will likely make more before we are finished.
+Based on these recommendations, we’ve made some changes to the itinerary, and will likely make more before we are finished.

 Among the National Parks we plan to visit are Klondike Gold Rush National Historical Park, North Cascades National Park, Mount Rainier National Park, Olympic National Park, Fort Vancouver National Historic Site, and Crater Lake National Park.
 Besides that, we hope to visit the Seattle Space Needle, the Museum of Pop Culture (Marvel Exhibit,) Seattle Aquarium, take the Argosy Harbor Tour, the Boeing Factory Tour, see both Mount Rainier and Mount St Helens, and Powell’s City Book Store in Portland.

 We had hoped to visit Multnomah Falls and the Columbia River Gorge, but those destinations are questionable due to the wildfires.
 As an alternative, we may visit Cannon Beach near Portland.

 It’s an ambitious itinerary, but we are always open to the unplanned adventure.
 We’ll spend a couple of days in Seattle, then hit the road, heading north.
 The weather looks good, mostly sunny and warm.